Herod Agrippa: Unexpected death

-The reign of Agrippa I thus did not last long enough to be able to significantly outline its political orientation.
-Nevertheless, the hopes of regained sovereignty aroused among the Jews of Judea by his accession did not disappear with his death and were probably part of the causes that led to the Jewish revolt which broke out some 20 years later.
+In any case, the reign of Agrippa did not last long enough take on a definitive and recorded political orientation.
+Nevertheless, the hopes of regained sovereignty aroused among the Jews of Judea by his accession did not disappear with his death.
+They were probably part of the causes that led to the Jewish revolt that broke out some 20 years later.